 StrongVPN’s strong point (ahem) is its security, which includes broad protocol support (PPTP, L2TP, SSTP, OpenVPN and IPSec), 2048-bit encryption and the company's own StrongDNS service, which protects the user from DNS leaks.

 The service is simple and based on the essentials.
 It boasts solid server coverage, support for all the major platforms – Windows, Mac, iOS and Android – with manual setup guides for the rest.
 In our testing, performance proved to be fast, actually improving our download speeds on long-distance tests, meaning swift and reliable connections to Netflix in different countries such as the US, Canada, and so forth.

-Do note, though, that StrongVPN only supports two simultaneous connections, which is a little disappointing.
-And the service doesn’t have much variety when it comes to pricing plans – there are only three available with a short 5-day money-back guarantee (and StrongDNS service).
+StrongVPN offer 24/7 live support which is a nice touch.
+The service however doesn’t have much variety when it comes to pricing plans – there are only three available with a short 5-day money-back guarantee (and StrongDNS service).
 Going monthly is expensive, but if you sign up for the full year, it’s more reasonably priced.
 The packages available are: